gregkorossy/Android-Support-Preference-V7-Fix/README.md

 <item name="preferenceTheme">@style/PreferenceThemeOverlay.v14.Material</item>
 ```

 This also means that even though you are using only v7, you have to include the v14 lib as well because the said `PreferenceThemeOverlay.v14.Material` is only available in it.
+Since v14 requires your min SDK to be set to 14 or higher, you can't use this workaround if you are also targeting devices below this level.

 **Another bug** is that on API levels below 21 the PreferenceCategory elements' text color is not the accent color you define in your style.
 To set it to your accent color, you have to define a `preference_fallback_accent_color` color value in any of your resources files.
 Example: